yochaigal/cairn/wip/backgrounds/scrivener.md

 | **5** | **Cartography** - Your texts are maps of the known and unknown world, providing essential information for travelers and scholars alike. |
 | **6** | **Linguistics** - You study languages, dialects, and scripts, seeking to understand and preserve communication across cultures. |

-Remember, the character's area of study can significantly influence their skills and knowledge in a roleplaying scenario.
-This can be used to solve puzzles, decipher messages, or contribute unique knowledge in their adventures.

-## How do you ensure you messages are delivered?
+## How do you transcribe sensitive information?
 Roll 1d6.

 |       |                    |                                                                                                                        |
 | ----- | ------------------ | ---------------------------------------------------------------------------------------------------------------------- |